tyhouch/tylerhouchin-dot-com/content/blogs/why-is-china-flooding-the-world-with-free-ai.md

 ## The Open Source Flood

 Over the past year, Chinese companies have released a flood of open source AI models.
-DeepSeek, Qwen, Kimi, GLM, MiniMax - new ones every few weeks, all under permissive licenses, weights available for anyone to download.
+DeepSeek, Qwen, Kimi, GLM, MiniMax; there's new ones every few weeks, all under permissive licenses, weights available for anyone to download.

-And these aren't second-tier models.
+And these aren't second tier models.
 As of December 2025, the leaderboard has Kimi K2 Instruct as the leading open source model.
 It's competitive with leading US closed models (GPT-5, Gemini 3, Claude 4.5 Opus) and significantly better than any US open source alternative.

 ![LLM Intelligence Index Leaderboard](/images/blogs/china-free-ai/llm_leaderboard_chart.png)

 Looking at the chart, 10 of the top 12 open source models are Chinese.
 The only US entries are OpenAI's gpt-oss models.

 Before 2025, open source AI moved slowly.
-Then 2025 hit: DeepSeek R1 in January, Qwen 3 in March, MiniMax M1 in summer, Kimi K2 and GLM-4.5 in July, then ByteDance models, more Qwen releases, even Meituan (China's DoorDash) releasing a trillion-parameter model.
+Then 2025 hit: DeepSeek R1 in January, Qwen 3 in March, MiniMax M1 in summer, Kimi K2 and GLM-4.5 in July, then ByteDance models, more Qwen releases, even Meituan (China's DoorDash) releasing a trillion parameter model.

 These companies are spending millions on training and giving the results away.
-That seems insane - unless you realize they were never going to make money on models anyway.
+That seems insane... unless you realize they were never going to make money on models anyway.

 ## Why China Can't Charge